heidi-e/Index-builder/README.md

 - File Storage/Locations:

   - None of our datasets are in our repo for the sake of saving storage and time.
 Instead, we stored our indexed one in a pickle file for use in the experiments.
   - Our pickle files are also not in the repo for similar reason.
-The path to the root folder of the dataset is currently a variable in `assign_01.py`.
+They are stored locally and called through the local path containing the root folder of the datasets.
 You should convert this to a command line argument that can be passed in when running the program.
     - For example: `-d` or `--dataset`
-  - We also pickled our indexes, so we have  a separate command line argument for the path to the pickle files.
+  - We also pickled our indexes, so we have a separate command line argument for the path to save the pickle files.
     - For example: `-p` or `--pickle`
+  - Navigate to the project root directory then run the search function module from the command line, specifying the dataset directory and the output path for the pickled index.
+    - `python -m indexer.util.search_function -d /path/to/dataset -p /path/to/output/index.pkl`

+  - To create the search data sets and save into a json file, run the script from the command line.
+    - `python -m indexer.util.search_data_set`

 - Each of the data structures inherit from a common interface of functionality in `indexer.abstract_index.AbstractIndex`.